backdrop-contrib/rules/README.md

 # Rules

-This module is a port to Backdrop of the Drupal contributed module Rules.
+This module is an incomplete port to Backdrop of the Drupal contributed module Rules version 7.x-2.9

 The Rules module allows site administrators to define conditionally executed actions based on occurring events (known as reactive or ECA rules).